 ABO Securities has committed to subscribe to up to EUR 5 million in CBs.
 The CBs will be issued and subscribed in ten tranches.
-A first tranche of 10 CBs with an aggregate principal amount of \in 0.5 million has been subscribed by ABO in June 2022.
-The issue and subscription of the remaining nine tranches with a principal amount of \in 500,000 each can be requested at Bone Therapeutics' sole discretion over an eighteen-month period beginning on the signing date of the subscription agreement, subject to customary conditions to be met.
-More precisely, Bone Therapeutics shall be entitled to require the investor to subscribe to a new tranche without the investor's prior written consent, following a period whose duration shall be of (i) five (5) trading days following the closing date of the second tranche and of (ii) thirty (30) trading days following the closing date of each tranche from the third tranche onwards, subject to customary conditions to be met.
+A first tranche of 10 CBs with an aggregate principal amount of $\in$ 0.5 million has been subscribed by ABO in June 2022.
+The issue and subscription of the remaining nine tranches with a principal amount of $\in$ 500,000 each can be requested at Bone Therapeutics' sole discretion over an eighteen-month period beginning on the signing date of the subscription agreement, subject to customary conditions to be met.
+More precisely, Bone Therapeutics shall be entitled to require the investor to subscribe to a new tranche without the investor's prior written consent, following a period whose duration shall be of (i) five (5) trading days following the closing date of the first tranche and following the closing date of the second tranche and of (ii) thirty (30) trading days following the closing date of each tranche from the third tranche onwards, subject to customary conditions to be met.

-The CBs, denominated € 50,000 each, will be in the form of unsecured, subordinated, registered bonds.
+The CBs, denominated $\in$ 50,000 each, will be in the form of unsecured, subordinated, registered bonds.
 The CBs will not bear any coupon and have a maturity date of five years after issuance.
 The CBs are convertible into ordinary shares of Bone Therapeutics.
 The conversion price will be equal to 95% of the lowest 1-day